Alain Werner: Aegis Trust

+International Criminal Court

+In July 2024, Werner was registered on the list of Counsels admitted to appear in front of the International Criminal Court.

 Civitas Maxima

 At that point, Werner decided to set out on his own network and, in September 2012, he founded Civitas Maxima, an organisation that focuses on the meticulous documentation of mass crimes, and pursuit of justice on behalf of the victims.